 For the Flower Hour, share your images of flowers, gardens, fields of flowers, seasonal leaves and plants, fungus, algae, cacti, blossoms, berries, and wildflowers.
 Bouquets and silk/faux flowers are welcome.

-There are no specific themes for the Flower Hour; just use your own photography.
+There are no specific themes for the Flower Hour; please use your own photography.

 Earth Day falls on Wednesday, April 22, this year.
 Here in North Eastern Washington, the daffodils have peaked!